 The first production to play the newly named Samuel J. Friedman Theatre will be MTC's production of To Be or Not To Be, inspired by the 1940s film of the same name, which begins previews Sept.
 13 and opens Oct.
 2.

+The name change follows a donation (the amount of which was not disclosed) from the Gerald J. and Dorothy R. Friedman Foundation.
 "I am thrilled that MTC is the recipient of a gift from the Dr. Gerald J. and Dorothy R. Friedman Foundation in memory of my father," stated Samuel Friedman's daughter, Jane Friedman.
 "MTC is an organization that for almost 40 years has been presenting some of the most compelling and innovative theatre.
 I can't think of a better way to honor my father."

 "This renaming of the Biltmore is a fitting and enduring tribute to Samuel Friedman," stated Peter J. Solomon, chairman of Manhattan Theatre Club's board of directors.
 "As MTC is about to complete the transfer of ownership on this historic theatre, the Gerald J. and Dorothy R. Friedman Foundation's gift will secure the future of this important New York landmark.
 Their generosity supports MTC's mission to present new voices and new perspectives and further strengthens MTC's position among the nation's best theatre companies."